Cheyenne Mountain: Mineral exploration

-The Overlook Colony was started in 1911 by a group of Colorado College professors.
+The Overlook Colony was started in 1911 by a group of professors from the Colorado College located in Colorado Springs, Colorado.
 It first started as a summer retreat for the educators, and grew to include musicians, doctors, artists, generals, oilmen, and an ambassador to India.
-The Cheyenne Mountain Zoo was built just below and the Will Rogers Shrine built just above this community.
-Residents manage the Overlook Colony Mutual Water Company that governs water conservation, maintenance, and testing of the water supply from deep within the former Little Susie gold mine.
+Residents manage the Overlook Colony Mutual Water Company that governs water conservation, maintenance, and testing of the water supply from underground within the former Little Susie gold mine.